 Table 24 below shows the summary of assessments for Aquatic Life, Public Water Supply, Recreation, and Fish Consumption.
-Meaningful assessment continues to be hampered by the requirement to indicate one exceedance plus one confirmatory exceedance as not meeting criteria and subsequently not supporting a designated use.

 Assessment of Shellfish applies only to Zone 6 and utilizes shellfish-specific sub areas.
 The Shellfish assessment summary is provided in Table 23 in the previous section.